23 Mar 22 | 15:39:35

 Short, snappy hashtags that people are actually searching for are the way to go.

-We hope this mini guide has helped you to understand why companies use hashtags and how you can start to utilise them for yourselves.
 If you have any other questions that we can help you with, please don’t hesitate to let us know!

 Podymos is a dedicated Medical Device marketing agency.
 We are passionate about sharing relevant knowledge to expand our clients’ capabilities.
 If you would like to find out more about what we do, you can visit our services page, or get in contact with us.